-Use of outdoor areas of campus by any individual or group for expressive activities is permitted as long as the use does not violate the law and does not materially and substantially disrupt the functioning of the University or infringe upon the rights of others to engage in expressive activities.
-The new law provides that students, faculty and staff cannot “materially disrupt” previously scheduled or reserved activities on campus occurring at the same time.
+Use of outdoor areas of campus for expressive activities is permitted as long as the use does not violate the law and does not materially and substantially disrupt the functioning of the university or infringe upon the rights of others to engage in expressive activities.
+For example, students, faculty and staff cannot “materially disrupt” previously scheduled or reserved activities on campus occurring at the same time.

-The University has rules related to use of campus that place reasonable restrictions on the time, place, and manner of use of outdoor areas of campus to prevent disruption to University operations and other events.
-Disruption includes hindering the flow of vehicular or pedestrian traffic; obstructing entrances and exits from buildings or parking structures/lots; violating any applicable law; threatening other individuals in a manner that an objectively reasonable person would interpret as a serious expression of an intent to cause a present or future harm to an identifiable person or group of persons; materially and substantially disrupting scheduled University events occurring at the same time; utilizing sound amplification except as specifically permitted by the University; or obstructing or attempting to physically force the cancellation or continuance of a speaker.
+To prevent disruption to university operations and other events, UCF has rules that place reasonable restrictions on the time, place, and manner of use of outdoor areas of campus.
+Disruption includes hindering the flow of vehicular or pedestrian traffic; blocking entrances and exits from buildings or parking structures/lots; violating any applicable law; threatening other individuals in a manner that an objectively reasonable person would interpret as a serious expression of an intent to cause present or future harm to an identifiable person or group of persons; materially and substantially disrupting scheduled university events occurring at the same time; utilizing sound amplification unless specifically permitted by the university; or obstructing or attempting to physically force the cancellation or continuance of a speaker.

 The Act addresses “outdoor areas of campus,” which are defined as outdoor spaces on the campus to which all members of the campus community are commonly allowed.
 The Act specifically talks about grassy areas, walkways, and similar “common areas.”

 The Act defines “outdoor areas of campus” in a way that excludes “outdoor areas of campus to which access is restricted.”
 At UCF, this includes such outdoor areas as athletic fields, recreational fields, Burnett House grounds, the yards of individual Greek Park Housing units, and the Creative School for Children yard and playground.